-A good feature writer is imaginative, curious, nosey, attentive, unconventional, witty, and usually is not above "borrowing" a good writing idea from someone else.
+Good feature writers are imaginative, curious, nosey, attentive, unconventional, witty, and usually are not above "borrowing" a good writing idea from someone else.

-He or she does a good job of digging out information, then is clever enough to twist even dull data into interesting and sometimes amusing prose.
+They do a good job of digging out information, and are clever enough to twist even dull data into interesting and sometimes amusing prose.

 What is a feature?

 It differs from straight news in one respect — its intent.
 A news story provides information about an event, idea or situation.
 The feature does a bit more.
 It also may: